Geo-Web-Project/docs/docs/002-introduction/003-what-is-a-public-good.md

 Many products and services exist on a spectrum between a pure public good and a private good.
 Highway systems are often cited as a public good, but anyone who's experienced big city traffic knows that there is a limit to how many people can simultaneously use a road.

 Informational goods aren't constrained the same way.
-Information like scientific knowledge, mathematical equations, and software code can be replicated with effectively zero marginal cost: we are just scratching the surface of the implications.&#x20;
+Information like scientific knowledge, mathematical equations, and software code can be replicated with effectively zero marginal cost: we are just scratching the surface of the implications.

 Digital and informational goods don't have to be rivalrous or excludable but can be made so.
 This decision should be a strategic choice—not one driven by a fixed mindset tradition.
 Blockchain technology and cryptography are opening up this design space.
 With thoughtful tradeoffs between public/private goods and mechanism design, we can create a future of abundance and mutual benefit for all.